Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: ROQ and Multibanded ROQ Comparison

 These results show that introducing multibanding during the ROQ basis search both speeds up the construction whilst decreasing the overall basis size.
-For long-duration signals, such as the 256s ones used here, this improvement is especially apparent with the construction time going from a few days to just several hours.
+For long-duration signals, such as the 256~s ones used here, this improvement is especially apparent with the construction time decreasing from a few days to just several hours, enabling the construction of these previously impractical ROQs.